carlosflorencio/laracasts-downloader/README.md

 - PHP >= 5.4
 - php-cURL
 - php-xml
+- php-json
 - Composer

 ## Installation
 - Clone this repo to a folder in your machine
 - Change your info in .env.example and rename it to .env
+  - Go to [laracasts.com --> Browse](https://laracasts.com/search), open Dev Tools --> Network,
+   find a request to algolia.net and save `x-algolia-api-key` and `x-algolia-application-id` values to your .env
 - `composer install`
 - `php start.php` and you are done!